citp/privacy-policy-historical/s/su/sur/surfcanyon.com.md

 ### 3.3 Third Party Search Engines

-When you execute a query on selected search engines (currently Google, Yahoo, Bing, Craigslist and Lexis Web), the Surf Canyon browser extension makes additional network connections to the search engine and execute additional queries.
+When you execute a query on selected search engines (currently Google, Yahoo, Bing and Craigslist), the Surf Canyon browser extension makes additional network connections to the search engine and execute additional queries.
 The additional network connections may cause you to exceed a search engine's bandwidth limit more quickly.
 The additional search engine queries may affect the search engine's own personalization algorithms.

 ### 3.4 Third Party Advertisers